 Neurodermatitis is a chronic inflammatory, relapsing skin disease.
 It is also called atopic eczema or atopic dermatitis.
 Atopic means that sufferers have the genetic predisposition that causes their skin to react hypersensitively to external influences.

 How common is neurodermatitis in toddlers and children?

 Neurodermatitis is the most common chronic skin disease in babies and toddlers.
-In 85 percent of cases, neurodermatitis occurs during the first five years of life and gradually diminishes with age.
+In 85% of cases, neurodermatitis occurs during the first five years of life and gradually diminishes with age.
 By early adulthood, about 60 percent of sufferers are symptom-free, although they're often left with dry, sensitive skin.
 They may also have a higher susceptibility to allergies, such as hay fever.

 What are the causes of neurodermatitis?

 There are many causes.
 Genetic predisposition plays a role, as do environmental factors and simultaneously occurring skin inflammations.
 Neurodermatitis is a condition in which the skin barrier is impaired, making it permeable to allergens, microbes and other irritants such as chemicals.
 Allergies to certain foods (milk, eggs, peanuts), pollen or house dust mites can aggravate the condition.
 Negative and positive stress, cold and wet weather and scratchy wool can also trigger eczema.

 What are the symptoms of neurodermatitis?

 Neurodermatitis leads to constant changes to the skin’s condition.
 The following symptoms can occur separately or together:

 patches of raised leathery skin

 The most tormenting and stressful aspect for children is the intense itching, which often prevents them from sleeping.
 And frequent scratching can worsen the symptoms, as the affected area is then colonised by more bacteria.